akeneo/pim-docs/cookbook/category/add-properties-to-category.rst

 Define the category class to use
 --------------------------------

-Now you must update your `app/config.yml` file to define your new category entity used.
+The mapping of the new category entity must be added inside the `app/config.yml` file :

 .. code-block:: yaml